-There are many oppressive political tools that are used to gain power: the stifling of conversation/speech; the marginalizing of opponents; oppression through legal maneuvering and political force.
+In My Opinion: There are many oppressive political tools that are used to gain power: the stifling of conversation/speech; the marginalizing of opponents; oppression through legal maneuvering and political force.
 These are political tools, not religious tools.
-However, they have been employed by religion, and when it does use the tools of oppression, it needs to be held accountable.
+However, they have been employed by religion, and when religion does use the tools of oppression, it needs to be held accountable.
 When Christians, in the name of a loving God, oppress, it is doubly distressing and evil: who then will stand in the gap for the oppressed if the church is the oppressor?
 This is the unpardonable sin: people of God who use force to acquire power or for financial gain.
 How can we, who have known the love of God, act in a manner that would oppress others?
 Oppression, however, is NOT a religious problem or a faith problem, but a human problem: we don't need the excuse of God to oppress one another.

 The atheistic fundamentalists (some of the "new" atheists and secular humanists) while believing that we ought to have freedom of religion, would like to legislate limitations directed at people of faith.
 Often discussed is whether faith should preclude a person from being a teacher, scientist, doctor, or even a parent (since teaching a child about God, in their opinion, is tantamount to child abuse).
-(PLEASE understand that I am only talking about the MOST extreme atheists: it is my belief that MOST do not hold such extreme, immoral and untenable views.
+(PLEASE understand that I am only talking about the MOST extreme anti-theists: it is my belief that MOST do not hold such extreme, immoral and untenable views.
 Unfortunately, it is the extremists who get most of the attention of the publicity, just as is true of Christians.)

 This is VERY similar to the limits that the European communists placed upon Christians.
 Contrary to popular belief, the communists NEVER outlawed Christianity.
 Atheism was the official state dogma, and it was the goal to rid the country of religion.
 It did so through discriminatory and oppressive legislation directed at people of faith.
 Christians could not go to college.
 They were, in some cases, sent to psychiatric hospitals to be cured of the "delusion of belief."
 Priests and clergy were threatened with imprisonment for preaching "non-approved" sermons, hosting youth groups, teaching children about faith, and more.
 Christians could not belong to the political party, and therefore could not get decent jobs or housing.
 Christianity was marginalized to make it unpopular.
 Churches could not take offerings, publish books, or use metals and other building materials in the construction and repair of their buildings.
-The attempts by the new atheist to claim that communism and totalitarianism is religious in nature and was the result of Christianity is that of philosophers with NO personal a.
-One of the underlying principles of faith is that we are created to care for
+The attempts by the new atheist to claim that communism and totalitarianism is religious in nature and the result of Christianity is that of philosophers with NO personal experience of a totalitarian state who are ignorant of history and the oppression of the church and the people of faith within these totalitarian regimes.

-4. Religion creates
+4. Religion creates community

-• It is a recognition that universe is bigger than me, so it is not me

-- I have a place the context of others - I live my life recognizing and being respectful of the needs, wants, and desires of others. - b.
-A second underlying principle of faith is that we are created to care for God's - Since the universe is bigger than me, it does not to me - This world is NOT ours to do with as we please. - We are but of that which preceded us and which will exist long after we are gone.
+- a.
+One of the underlying principles of faith is that we are created to care for others - It is a recognition that universe is bigger than me, so it is not about me - I have a place within the context of others - I live my life recognizing and being respectful of the needs, wants, and desires of others. - b.
+A second underlying principle of faith is that we are created to care for God's creation - Since the universe is bigger than me, it does not belong to me - This world is NOT ours to do with as we please. - We are but stewards of that which preceded us and which will exist long after we are gone.